-Join Aaron Quigley for an in-depth discussion in this video Inserting interactive elements, part of Captivate 8 Essential Training.
+Join Aaron Quigley for an in-depth discussion in this video Inserting interactive elements, part of Learning Captivate 8.

 A great way to increase learner engagement and to give your learners more control over the interactions they have with your e-learning is to use interactive elements.
 Now we've already seen one interactive element, and that's the button.
 On the second slide, we created a button that users could click on in order to advance to the next slide.
 Now these buttons, however, are still moving the learner through the e-learning in a linear fashion.
 Sometimes learners would like the ability to jump to certain sections, or, if we need additional resources, we want to create links from our e-learning to maybe an external webpage.

 In this video, we're going to tackle two different learning interactions.
 We're going to create a click box directly above this logo that our users could click on to go, let's say, the university's website.
 We're just going to use a fake website for this particular example.
 And the second thing we're going to do is we're going to give the learners the opportunity to jump to various sections inside of our presentation.
 If you're just joining us, we're using the InteractiveElements presentation in Chapter 3 of the Exercise Files.
 This is a little bit different than the file I've been working with, because I've added some additional content for us.
 Here we have different sections that have been introduced, such as what happens on our first day on campus, as well as how do we prepare for the first day of class.